KieMerr17/surfs-up/README.md

 #### Returning User
 5. As a returning user, I want to see the forecast for this weeks surfing
-6. As a returnign user, I want to know the opening times
+6. As a returning user, I want to know the opening times
 7. As a returning user, I want to be able to sign up to some surfing
 8. As a returning user, I want to be able to email the company
 9. As a returning user, I want to find the surf school on social media